legendarycode3/mastering-javaScript-course/README.md

 	“resolve” is a function.
 Lets us control when to go to the next step. <br/>

 	✔️ Fetch:
-	fetch(), is a built-in  “Javascript API” used for making network requests (e.g. retrive data from server , send data to n API) <br/>
+	fetch(), is a built-in  “Javascript API” used for making network requests (e.g. retrive data from server , send data to an API) <br/>
 	NOTE: {  <br/>
 	Promise: Is  fundamental concept for handling “asynchronous operation” in javascript. <br/>
+		A Promise manages asynchronous code, allowing the rest of your program to

 		Fetch: A better way to make “HTTP request”.
 Becus it uses Promises directly. <br/>
 		A specific API that utilizes promises to perform network requests. <br/>
 	} <br/>